 How do I start the process of meeting with a psychiatrist?

-- Like our other services, students must initially present to Walk-in-Clinic.
-At Walk-in-Clinic, a clinician will discuss your specific needs with you and determine whether our psychiatrists are the appropriate and best fit for your needs.
+- Like our other services, students must initially register during access hours (Monday - Friday; 10am - 1:30pm), from here you will be contacted and a clinician will discuss your specific needs with you and determine whether our psychiatrists are the appropriate and best fit for your needs.
 If assigned psychiatric services, you will attend a one hour psychiatric evaluation with one of our psychiatrists.

 How do I get a refill on my medication?

 - If you meet regularly with your TCS psychiatrist, they will refill your medication as needed at their discretion.
 You must meet regularly and consistently with your psychiatrist to monitor progress and request refills.

 Do I need a full psychiatric evaluation, if I just want to refill my pre-existing medication?

 Will the psychiatrist give me the same medication I was prescribed prior to coming to TCS?

 - You will need to meet with one of our psychiatrists for a psychiatric evaluation, and they will discuss with you appropriate medication options.
 The psychiatrist may or may not recommend continuing with a medication you have taken in the past.